antzkr/LUKS-Container-Autosetup-Script/README.md

    When shrinking a minimum size guide offers conservative, moderate and risky size suggestions.
 Please remember that they are only a guide and data corruption is likely when containers are truncated below the filesystem and close to the underlying existing data.
 And don't forget that filesystem fragmentation may require more space.

 5. Keyfiles can be used in addition to (or as a replacement of) existing keys in the container.
-Remember that they act just like physical keys so be extra careful about storing them in a secure way.
-It is highly recommended to keep keyfiles completely offline (eg. deattached usb drive) and ideally create LUKS containers on a system running on a LiveCD/USB OS.
+Since they act just like physical keys you need to be extra careful about storing them in a secure way.
+It is highly recommended to keep keyfiles completely offline (eg. a detached usb drive) and also create LUKS containers on a LiveCD/USB OS (RAM-only filesystem) for memory security.

 # LUKS Default Parameters:
+These default settings are completely fine for most users.
+As already mentioned, password strength is the most important security factor.
 - Cipher: aes-xts-plain64
 - Key Size: 512 bits
 - Header Hashing: sha256